Lightgazer/neural-style/INSTALL.md

 #neural-style Installation

-This guide will walk you through the setup for `neural-style` on Ubuntu.
+This guide will walk you through the setup for `neural-style`

 ## Step 1: Install torch7